guppyfish123/SOC_Lab/Installation/Shuffle.md

   ```bash
   git clone https://github.com/frikky/Shuffle
   ```
-3. Navagate to the `Shuffle` Directory and run the following command to startup the docker file:
+3. Navigate to the `Shuffle` Directory and run the following command to startup the docker file:
   ```bash
   sudo docker-compose up -d # This may take a while when starting up the docker file for the first time, as the docker needs to install/setup the required packages
   ```